Westford Power Options Program (POP)

 Using Our Combined Buying Power For Change

-Westford’s standard product, POP Green, includes 10% Renewable Energy Certificates (MA Class I RECs), in addition to the requirements of the Commonwealth (Read more about the renewable energy requirements in Massachusetts).
-Most residents and businesses in Westford participate in the program and use the POP Green product.
+Westford’s standard product, POP Standard, includes 10% Renewable Energy Certificates (MA Class I RECs), in addition to the requirements of the Commonwealth (Read more about the renewable energy requirements in Massachusetts).
+Most residents and businesses in Westford participate in the program and use the POP Standard product.
 Across our entire community, these additional REC purchases add up to a substantial impact.
-For those who want to accelerate the transition to a sustainable future, the Westford POP offers electricity products that add 50% and 100% renewable energy certificates (MA Class I RECs).
+For those who want to accelerate the transition to a sustainable future, the Westford POP offers an electricity product that add and 100% renewable energy certificates (MA Class I RECs).

 RECs are the accepted legal instrument used to track renewable energy generation and to substantiate claims of renewable energy use.